giantmonkey/hire/tasks/ruby/navigation.md

-# Implementation of navigation helpers
+# Messy navigation helpers

 The two methods `nav_primary` and `nav_secondary` inside the `HeaderNavigationHelper` are pretty convoluted.

 ## Your task:
 Please refactor them to make them more consise and clear.
 You probably want to write Minitest or Rspec specs before your refactoring, using mocks and stubs for non-existing methods like `current_user`.

+## What we are looking for:
+* Process of working documented by concise commits
+* Clean, readable code
+* Tests!

 ## Recommended time
 1 - 3 hours